Bethany's

 Working has proved difficult for me because of my health issues, but luckily I have a very supportive husband, Ryan, who is really understanding.

 My big passion is music – specifically, Queen.
 I heard ‘Don’t Stop Me Now’ as a teenager and loved it, got into all their songs and haven’t stopped listening!
-I’m an animal lover too and we have a gorgeous cat called Fegie who completes our little household.
+I’m an animal lover too and we have two gorgeous cats called Phoebe and Fegie who complete our little household.

 Thanks for reading my story.